moretticb/Neurona/extras/docs/Intro.md

 * Perceptron (to be implemented)
 * Learning Vector Quantization (LVQ-1 - to be implemented)

-Check also the [documentation][NeuronaDocs] and [MorettiCB][MorettiCBBlog]'s blog (or simply click the *training* link which follows an architecture) to download and run the training mode of the aforementioned archictectures, so its outputs (the adjusted weights) can be used along with a specific network topology in operation mode.
+Check also [MorettiCB][MorettiCBBlog]'s blog (or simply click the *training* link which follows an architecture) to download and run the training mode of the aforementioned archictectures, so its outputs (the adjusted weights) can be used along with a specific network topology in operation mode.

+This documentation encompasses the code reference and some examples, which can be easily accessed with through the left menu.

 ## Download and Installation